On the Tannaka group attached to the Theta divisor of a generic principally polarized abelian variety: An upper bound on the Tannaka group

-{\em Proof.} We have $\dim_\bbC (V) = \chi(\delta_\Theta) = g!$ by the Gauss-Bonnet formula because the theta divisor is smooth.
-So, by the above remarks our claim follows with the full orthogonal group in place of the special orthogonal group.
-It remains to show that the determinant character $\det(V)$ is trivial.
-If it were not, then by~\cite[prop.~10.1]{KrWVanishing} this character would correspond to a skyscraper sheaf~$\delta_x$ supported in a non-zero point $x\in X(\bbC)$ which would be a $2$-torsion point by self-duality.
-Note that, since the symmetric theta divisor $\Theta\subset X$ is determined uniquely up to a translation by a $2$-torsion point, all even convolution powers $(\delta_\Theta)^{*2n}$ with $n\in \bbN$ are intrinsically defined.
+This already proves the lemma in the even-dimensional case.
+In the odd-dimensional case it remains to show that the determinant character $\det(V)$ is trivial.
+If it were not, then by~\cite[prop.~10.1]{KrWVanishing} this character would correspond to a skyscraper sheaf~$\delta_x$ supported in a non-zero point $x\in X(\bbC)$.
+In fact $x$ would be a $2$-torsion point by self-duality.
+Since the symmetric theta divisor $\Theta\subset X$ is determined uniquely up to a translation by a $2$-torsion point, all even convolution powers $(\delta_\Theta)^{*2n}$ with $n\in \bbN$ are intrinsically defined.
 In particular, since $g!$ is an even number for $g>1$, the non-zero $2$-torsion point $x\in X(\bbC)$ with $\omega(\delta_x) = \det(V) \subset V^{\otimes g!}$ is intrinsically defined and does not depend on our choice of the symmetric theta divisor.
 But for monodromy reasons it is impossible to select such a point naturally on every ppav on a Zariski-open dense subset of the moduli space $\calA_g$.
-So we can finish the proof by a specialization argument, using the semicontinuity lemma~\ref{lem:semicontinuous} in the appendix.
+By the constructibility result in proposition~\ref{prop:constructible} of the appendix, it follows that the lemma holds for all ppav's in some open dense subset of~$\calA_g$.
+It then follows for all ppav's with a smooth theta divisor by a specialization argument, using the semicontinuity lemma~\ref{lem:semicontinuous}.

-\begin{rem} For an indecomposable ppav $X$ with a symmetric but not necessarily smooth theta divisor $\Theta \subset X$ the specialization argument in the above proof still implies that the Tannaka group~$G(\delta_\Theta)$ is a subquotient of $G(g)$. \end{rem}
+\begin{rem} For an indecomposable ppav $X$ with a symmetric but not necessarily smooth theta divisor $\Theta \subset X$, the specialization argument at the end of the above proof still implies that the Tannaka group~$G(\delta_\Theta)$ is a subquotient of $G(g)$. \end{rem}